 You can do the calculation for yourself.
 Link: https://linustechtips.com/main/topic/729232-guide-to-display-cables-adapters-v2/?section=calc

 Why does my docking station work when directly connected to the monitor, but does not work when connected through the KVM switch?

 This is because of the compatibility issue between the protocol of the firmware in the KVM switch and the protocol of the docking station.
 Some docking stations have a multi stream transport (MST) core.
 DisplayPort MST protocol cannot provide DisplayPort bus link train timing.
 But ConnectPRO’s DisplayPort KVM switches will require full DisplayPort full bus link train timing in order to work correctly.

-We recommend user to use non-MST based docking stations, such as CalDigit TS3+, CalDigit Mini-Dock, StarTech Mini-dock, etc. (Please check with ConnectPRO staff for the latest update on the compatible docking stations).
+We recommend user to use non-MST based docking stations, such as CalDigit TS3+, CalDigit Mini-Dock, StarTech Mini-dock, etc. Dell D6000 docking stations can only work via the Display Link up to 4K @ 60Hz on one monitor, but can only work with Windows OS as D6000 does not have any driver capable of supporting Mac or Linux.
+(Please check with ConnectPRO staff for the latest update on the compatible docking stations).

 Why does my monitor stop showing videos when I connect my computers and monitors through the KVM switch?